Alfresco/alfresco-ng2-components/docs/core/error-content.component.md

 ## Basic Usage

-Once you have catched the error in your server you will need to redirect to ```/error/errorCode``` to display information about that error
+Once you have catched the error in your server you will need to redirect to ```/error/errorCode``` to display information about that error.

 ```ts
 this.router.navigate(['/error', errorCode]);